 The vision process involves over 20 visual abilities and more than 65% of all the pathways to the brain.

 Over 80% of what we learn is processed through our visual system.
 Delays or impairments in this sensory system can impact you or your child's ability to succeed in school, at work, and in daily life.

 VISION AND READING

-80% of children with a reading disability have difficulties with one or more basic visual skills.
+80% of children with a reading disability struggle with one or more basic visual skills.

-1 in 4 children has an undiagnosed vision problem which can interfere with learning and lead to academic and/or behavioral problems.
+1 in 4 children has an undiagnosed vision problem, which can interfere with learning and lead to academic/behavioral problems.